-Not only the wear of tread can affect the longevity of the tires but also the defects of the tires hugely cause the motorcycle tires to go bad.
+Not only can the tread wear affects the tires’ longevity, but also the defects of the tires hugely cause the motorcycle tires to go bad.
 And if you think about it, it’s pretty self-explanatory that defects on the tire can impact the lifespan of a motorcycle tire.

 Another thing you should be checking is the side profiles of the wheels of your motorbike.
-If you ride your bike pretty roughly, it’ll start to have a bit odd-looking square wheels.
-The basic rule of thumb here is to replace the tires if you see any interrupted patterns rather than round shape.
+If you ride your bike roughly, it’ll start to have odd-looking square wheels.
+The basic rule of thumb here is to replace the tires if you see any interrupted patterns rather than round shapes.
 Such interruptions tell you that your bike tire is suffering from intensive wear and tear.

 Not to mention, it’s always a good idea to do regular maintenance check-ups rather than relying on a solid number.
 Remember, every tire can have a different life span, and you should be able to decide whether it’s necessary to replace the tire or not all by yourself.